achernya/iap-6.828-website/posts/overview.md

 hardware.
 Individual laboratory assignments involve implementation of a small operating system in C, with some x86 assembly.

-Who should take Caffienated 6.828?
+Who should take Caffeinated 6.828?
 ----------------------------------

-Caffienated 6.828 is primarily focused on graduating Seniors and M.Eng. students that did not have an opportunity to take the full-fledged 6.828 class in Fall 2013.
+Caffeinated 6.828 is primarily focused on graduating Seniors and M.Eng. students that did not have an opportunity to take the full-fledged 6.828 class in Fall 2013.
 We encourage anyone that has the opportunity to take the full 6.828 at a later date to do so even